Jyoti Bhusan Chaki

 Jyoti Bhushan Chaki (1925 – 27 March 2008) was an Indian Bengali linguist, academic and polyglot.
 He had proficiency with 18 different languages.

 Biography

-Jyoti Bhushan Chaki was born in 1925 in his maternal house in Dinajpur district now situated in Bangladesh.
+Jyoti Bhushan Chaki was born in 1925 at his maternal home in the Dinajpur district, now located in Bangladesh.
+His father’s name was Ahibhushan Chaki, and his mother’s name was Jyotsnarani Chaki..
 He came Kolkata for education in 1945.
 At first Chaki worked as a teacher in Modern School in 1954.
 Then he worked as a teacher in a school of Kolkata named Jagadbandhu Institution.
 He wrote several books on linguistic.
 He had proficiency with 18 different languages.
 He was also a member of Akademi Banan Upo-Samiti or Akademi Spelling Sub-Committee.
 He died on 27 March 2008 in a hospital in Kolkata following brain haemorrhage.